Updated December, 2020.

 Paralegals enjoy a wide range of job opportunities in Ontario.
-Ontario is the only province in Canada where licensed paralegals can represent clients in court for certain legal matters.
+Ontario is one of the only provinces in Canada where licensed paralegals can represent clients in court for certain legal matters.

 This opens up a lot of different career paths in both the private and public sector.
 Plus, a skilled paralegal can also work as a law clerk or legal assistant, with options to specialize in many different areas of law.